-My most successful strategy throughout my 18-year options trading career has been using my unusual option activity scanner.
+My most successful strategy throughout my two-decade options trading career has been using my unusual options activity scanner to find the next hot stock.
 Here’s how it works.

 When my proprietary options screener alerts me to a trader buying 10,000 calls and risking many millions of dollars, my alarm bells go off.
 Who is buying these calls, and why is he taking such a big position?
 Does he have insider information?

-Jana Partners, Warren Buffett, Carl Icahn and Bill Ackman are just a few of the many hedge funds and institutions known for using options to build positions.
-Jana recently bought a Whole Foods (WFM) position and pushed for a sale to Amazon (AMZN), then cashed out for a quick $300 million profit.
+Warren Buffett, Carl Icahn and Bill Ackman are just a few of the many hedge funds and institutions known for using options to build positions.

 And what makes these trades so profitable (if they work) is that the premium collected via the put sale often pays for the premium paid for the call purchase.